-- (7) Areas smaller than one hundred (100) square feet should generally not be designated as non-development areas unless the resource or hazard with which it is associated is of critical importance and can be physically isolated on the property; - (8) Non-development areas, regardless of size, when less than ten (10) feet from each other should be aggregated by redrawing their boundaries to create one contiguous non-development area; - (9) The tentative and final map shall depict non-development areas associated with all trees designated for protection.
-These areas shall be sized, configured, and located based upon the drip lines of the trees being protected or replacement trees being planted for trees authorized for removal. - (a) Notes on the subdivision map shall explain that no structures or landscaping that would compromise the health of protected trees may be located within the nondevelopment areas.
-The notes shall prohibit grading, excavation, filling, construction, landscaping, irrigation, or other activities incompatible with tree health; - (b) Non-development areas associated with protected trees may be utilized for leisure, recreational, and similar purposes and may contain minor structures ; and - (c) All trees designated for protection within a nondevelopment area must receive reasonable care and maintenance necessary to attain the typical lifespan associated with each tree species and variety. - (10) In all instances where questions arise or ambiguity exists regarding if or how to draw a particular non-development area boundary, the underlying purpose for preparing the Non-Development Area Map shall be the basis for clarifying the matter.
+- (c) springs, for which buffer areas and/or other means of protection shall be determined on a case-by-case basis; and - (d) earthquake fault lines, for which there shall be the minimum building setbacks from active and inactive faults as prescribed under current State law; - (6) Areas smaller than one hundred (100) square feet should generally not be designated as non-development areas unless the resource or hazard with which it is associated is of critical importance and can be physically isolated on the property; - (7) Non-development areas, regardless of size, when less than ten (10) feet from each other should be aggregated by redrawing their boundaries to create one contiguous non-development area; - (8) The tentative and final map shall depict non-development areas associated with all trees designated for protection.
+These areas shall be sized, configured, and located based upon the drip lines of the trees being protected, unless modified pursuant to Section (6)(a) above, or replacement trees being planted for trees authorized for removal. - (a) Notes on the subdivision map shall explain that no structures or landscaping that would compromise the health of protected trees may be located within the non-development areas.
+The notes shall prohibit grading, excavation, filling, construction, landscaping, irrigation, or other activities incompatible with tree health; - (b) Non-development areas associated with protected trees may be utilized for leisure, recreational, and similar purposes and may contain minor structures; and - (c) All trees designated for protection within a nondevelopment area must receive reasonable care and maintenance necessary to attain the typical lifespan associated with each tree species and variety. - (9) In all instances where questions arise or ambiguity exists regarding if or how to draw a particular non-development area boundary, the underlying purpose for preparing the Non-Development Area Map shall be the basis for clarifying the matter.